 - Paid time off (PTO): These programs generally combine all of a worker’s paid time off (such as sick leave, vacation and personal time off) into a single block of time.
 This can reduce the hassle of having to submit a reason every time you want a day off.

-- Telecommuting: Basically a work-at-home plan, telecommuting (whether partially of fully) can be a boon for a caregiver, especially if you need to be home in order to assist with things that your loved one isn’t able to manage on his/her own.
+- Working remotely: Basically a work-at-home plan, remote work (whether full-time, part-time or a hybrid blend of in-office and virtual hours) can be a boon for a caregiver, especially if you need to be home in order to assist with things that your loved one isn’t able to manage on their own.
 Not having to endure a long commute can also save precious hours for caregiving.

 - Flextime: Just as a worker with cancer sometimes needs flextime — either taking time out during the day to go to appointments and making up the time later, or varying the start and end times of the workday — so, too, does the caregiver, who often has to deal with transporting loved ones to appointments.
 The key is to plan ahead for the flextime schedule and be sure the office doesn’t need you during the hours or days you have to be away.